Are Professional Athletes Overpaid: Modern Sports Economics

 Order now

-The Commercialization of Sports
+The Growth of Sports Media Revenue

 There are many fans and organizations who consider the commercialization of sports as nothing but an attack on everything that the sport holds sacred, on its central ethos.
 According to them, competitions should be held as a tournament where athletes showcase their superiority instead of using it as a marketing tool to rake in money.
 In some ways, these fans are right because the increasing amounts of money at stake at an event takes away the sheen from the sport itself, and the competition loses all its importance.
 This can be easily observed when a boxer refuses to fight another boxer because that fight will not bring a lot of money or when footballers choose to ignore national call-ups so as not to jeopardize their payments with their clubs.